sergey0222/SEC-Financial-Statement-Data-Sets-Tools/README.md

 - Reindexed - reindexed dataset files
 - Filter_1 - files after applying filter datasets_filter_1 (see details in the module itself)

+Currently the list of tools is as follows:
+- datasets_explore - gets statistics for most of the data fields
+- datasets_reindex - reindexes several fields to greatly speed up future processing
+- datasets_filter_1 - filters out unneeded records accordning to the set of rules (see details in the module itself)
+- datasets_lib - provides functions often used in the tools
+- datasets_tag_analyze - gets statistics on how often different tags are used in pre-filtered reports